hawkinsw/CS5138/Assignment2/Scooby.md

 Woah, so much easier to read and just what we expected based on our C knowledge of the signature of `main`.
 Note: Yes, there *is* a third parameter to `main` and almost everyone (including me) forgets that it is there.
 The third argument is a pointer to the values of environment variables.

 So, what have we learned?
-We learned that the function called at `0x10a8` will call the function whose address is in its first parameter.
+We learned that the function called at `0x10a8` will ultimately call the function whose address is in its first parameter.
 Use your knowledge of the System V Calling Convention to determine the address passed in the first argument to `__libc_start_main`.
 Record the address as your response to Question 6.
 It should look eerily similar to `$MAIN`.

 Yes, that *was* a bunch of work just to determine that the instructions starting at address `$MAIN` do, indeed, constitute the `main` function of `scooby_slim`.
 I think it was worth it!

 ### The Main Course

 Take a quick scan of the instructions starting at `$MAIN`.
 What we can see is that there are no `jmp` instructions between `$MAIN` and the `ret` at `1267`.
-Without a `jmp`, there's really no way for the function repeat any instructions.
+Without a `jmp`, there's really no way for the function to repeat any instructions.
 If no instructions are repeated, then there *probably* isn't a loop.

 Remember that our goal is to find and analyse a function that copies memory -- our working hypothesis is that a function that copies memory uses a loop.
 This assumption is not altogether bad and we will continue to grant the premise until proven wrong.

 That means our inscrutable instructions are somewhere else.
 But, where?

 Assume the identity of the CPU for a moment.
-We will branch out from the `main` function through `call`s at `121c`, `122d`, `1244` and `125c`. `objdump` properly recognizes that the calls at `122d` and `125c` are to `calloc` and `printf`, respectively (through the PLT).
+We will branch out from the `main` function through `call`s at `121c`, `122d`, `1244` and `125c`. `objdump` properly recognizes that the `call`s at `122d` and `125c` are to `calloc` and `printf`, respectively (through the PLT).
 Because those are functions are provided by the standard library, we will assume that they are not the ones that we want to analyse for malicious behavior.

 That leaves us to analyse the code beginning at the addresses `11c1` and `1169`.
-We will assume (for grammatical purposes) that the code beginning at these addresses are functions.
+We will assume (for grammatical purposes) that the code beginning at these addresses constitute functions.

 ### I'll Help With the Shorter One